 Malaysian police say nerve agent found on face of half brother of North Korean leader Kim Jong-un.

-South Korean politicians said on Monday that the country’s National Intelligence Service told them that four of the North Koreans identified as suspects are from the Ministry of State Security, the North’s spy agency.
+South Korean lawmakers cited the National Intelligence Service as telling them in a private briefing on Monday that four of the North Koreans identified as suspects by Malaysian police investigating the death are from the Ministry of State Security, the North’s spy agency.

-Two other suspects are affiliated with Pyongyang’s Foreign Ministry, one of the politicians alleged.
+The NIS was quoted as saying that two other suspects are affiliated with Pyongyang’s Foreign Ministry, according to Lee Cheol-woo, one of the politicians who attended the briefing.

 North Korea has repeatedly criticised Malaysia’s investigation and has not acknowledged the victim’s identity.